 Physical health improves mental health

 Science has found evidence that links physical health with mental health.
-Dr. Chisholm, the first Director-General of the World Health Organization (WHO), famously said “without mental health there can be no true physical health.”
+Dr. Chisholm, the first Director-General of the World Health Organization (WHO), famously said, “Without mental health, there can be no true physical health.”

 For example, aerobic exercise is great for brain function, but doing it in water can reduce the impact on muscles and joints.
-For those with limited mobility, chair exercise routines are a great way to increase heart rate and strength the upper body.
+For those with limited mobility, chair exercise routines are a great way to increase heart rate and strengthen the upper body.
 And a gentle walk outside will do a world of good.

 What you eat affects your mood